-Facilitators of KT
+Facilitators of LMIC researchers’ KT practice

-Table 7 presents perceived facilitators of LMIC researchers’ KT activities commonly cited across 39 papers included in this sub-theme.
-Activities related to researchers collaborating and networking with target audiences were collectively the most frequently cited facilitators of LMIC researchers KT practice.
-Other commonly perceived facilitators of KT included targeted dissemination, tailoring and framing of research findings and the availability of both timely and policy relevant research.
+Table 7 presents facilitators of LMIC researchers’ KT practice most commonly cited across 38 papers included in this sub-theme.
+Collaborating and networking with target audiences were collectively the most frequently cited facilitator of LMIC researchers KT practice.
+How researchers communicate their research i.e. whether it is tailored and targeted for different audiences and provided at opportune times was the second most cited facilitator of KT practice.

 Table 7.
-Perceived facilitaters of KT, as reported by LMIC researchers
+Reported facilitators of KT, as reported by LMIC researchers